Itz-Hyperz/firewallgg/fivem-script/README.md

-# API-Ban-Sync
+# FirewallGG-Ban-Sync
 ## What is it?
 API-Ban-Sync is a highly advanced FiveM script that will let you rest assured knowing that those trolls that you banned from your discord won't go and troll your FiveM server.
-This script will check against your API of choice (it is designed to work with the [Protect The Developers](https://protectthedevs.com) API so there is a chance it may require some editing to work with yours.
+This script will check against your API of choice (it is designed to work with the [FirewallGG](https://firewall.hyperz.net) API so there is a chance it may require some editing to work with yours.
 This script is highly optimized and works flawlessly.
 This script also includes ***Adaptive Cards*** as well

 ## Configuration
 ```